codedbykishore/mystery-versal/docs/kiro-setup.md

 - Must work inside Reddit posts
 - Bundle size < 500KB
 - Fast loading (< 3 seconds)
-- Global state must be reliable and consistent
+- Global state must be reliable

-IMPORTANT: The separation between puzzle order (for logic) and grid position (for display) is the core mechanic that creates mystery and discovery.
-Users must explore the grid to find which subreddit is which, making it more engaging than a predictable sequential layout.

-This is a hackathon project.
-Prioritize working functionality over perfection.
-Build incrementally and test frequently.
-Focus on the scrambled grid system, global progress, and set-based unlocking as these are the unique features.
+- MUST look premium and polished

+FINAL NOTE

+This is a hackathon project competing for $15,000.
+The UI/UX quality will be a major differentiator.
+Judges see dozens of apps - this one must stand out visually.
+Every detail matters.
+Make it beautiful, make it smooth, make it memorable.

+Focus on: Clean design, smooth animations, perfect spacing, premium feel, minimal but stunning.